 The Multiple R-squared for my model is 0.5156.
 As such this model explains about 51.6% of the variability of the data.
 While not terrible, this is not a good model.
 The closer to 100%, the better the model.

+25/28+0Your qqplots are not complete.
+You should have a theoretical line. (-1)

+I don’t see the codes or plots you used to check homoscedasticity and residual independency. (-2)